Nirmala Rajasekar: Early life

-Nirmala Rajasekar began her training in the Saraswati veena at the age of 6 in Chennai with Sri Deva Kottai Narayana Iyengar and Smt.
-Kamala Aswathama, the mother of Smt.
-E. Gayathri.
-After moving to Bangalore, she studied at the Gana Mandira School in Basavangudi with Smt.
-G Chennama and Smt.
-E. P. Alamelu.
+Nirmala Rajasekar began her training in the Saraswati veena at the age of 6 in Chennai with Sri Deva Kottai Narayana Iyengar and Kamala Aswathama, the mother of E. Gayathri.
+After moving to Bangalore, she studied at the Gana Mandira School in Basavangudi with G. Chennama and E. P. Alamelu.
 Rajasekar also received guidance from violinist Sri A.D.
 Zachariah and Veena Sri S. Balachander.

 Rajasekar began her career as a soloist at the age of 13.
-Upon returning to Chennai, Rajasekar came under the tutelage of Saraswati veena player Smt.
-Kalpakam Swaminathan, with whom she trained for nearly thirty years.
+Upon returning to Chennai, Rajasekar came under the tutelage of Saraswati veena player Kalpakam Swaminathan, with whom she trained for nearly thirty years.
 Through Swaminathan, Rajasekar is part of the Dikshitar shisya parampara.
 In Chennai and Delhi, Rajasekar studied Carnatic vocal music with Sri B. Sitarama Sarma and Prof T.R.
 Subramaniam, receiving a Government of India scholarship to study with the latter.

 Musical career

 Nirmala Rajasekar has been performing and composing for over forty years.
-In her career, Rajasekar performs traditional Carnatic repertoire as a Saraswati veena exponent and creates contemporary works through compositions and collaborations.
+She performs traditional Carnatic repertoire as a Saraswati veena exponent and creates contemporary works through compositions and collaborations.
 In 2020, Rajasekar was the annual Commissioned Composer of the University of Wisconsin-River Falls, the longest-running program of its kind in the United States.
 Past composers include Pauline Oliveros, Morton Feldman, John Cage, Jennifer Higdon, and Julia Wolfe.

 In 2007, Rajasekar's album Song of the Veena was released by Innova Recordings, and in 2010, Innova released her album Into the Raga.
 Rajasekar's third album with Innova, a collaborative world music album called Maithree: The Music of Friendship, was released in 2018.
 The album was reviewed by Songlines, WNYC New Sounds, and Jazz Weekly.
 Other albums include Sudha Saagara, released by Charsur Digital Workstation, and Melodic Expressions.

 Rajasekar has collaborated with artists including Pt.
 Ronu Majumdar, Pt.
 Tarun Bhattacharya, Pt.
 Gaurav Majumdar, Sri Mysore Manjunath, Sounds of Blackness, Gao Hong, Anthony Cox, and poet Robert Bly.

 Rajasekar is an A-Grade artist of All-India Radio, and has appeared on Australian Broadcasting Corporation, British Broadcasting Company, and Doordarshan Television.
 Since 1989, Rajasekar has been a performing artist for the Indian Council for Cultural Relations.
 Rajasekar has been featured at the National Music Museum and the "Beyond Bollywood" exhibit presented by the Minnesota Historical Society and the Smithsonian Institution.